 Vitamin C helps heal cuts and wounds and keeps teeth and gums healthy.
 Vitamin C helps your body absorb iron more easily.

-- As part of an overall healthy diet, eating foods such as vegetables that are lower in calories per cup instead of some other higher-calorie food may be useful in helping to lower calorie intake.
+- As part of an overall healthy diet, eating foods lower in calories per cup, such as vegetables, instead of higher-calorie food may help you lower your calorie intake.

-- Adding vegetables can help increase intake of fiber and potassium, which are important nutrients that many Americans do not get enough of in their diet.
+- Adding vegetables helps increase fiber and potassium, which many Americans do not get enough of.